allo-protocol/allo-contracts/docs/ROUND_APPLICATION.md

 ### Notifying The Round of the Application

-Once the project owner applies, GrantsHub would then upload the application form to a storage of it's choice and invoke `applyToRound` function passing the `metaPtr` where the filled application is stored.
+Once the project owner applies, GrantsHub would then upload the application form to a storage of its choice and invoke `applyToRound` function passing the `metaPtr` where the filled application is stored.
 The schema of the filled application form is defined HERE

 // TODO: get schema from hub team